 For what you need, it might not be the provider's primary business focus.
 Thus, the talent and resources you get won't be as strong as for their other service lines.

 At Empaxis, however, we are solely focused on investment operations.
-Wealth and asset managers benefit from the high degree of specialization we've built up over nearly two decades.
+Buy-side investment firms benefit from the high degree of specialization we've built up over nearly two decades.

 No matter what, find outsourced vendors that match with what you're looking for and their expertise.

-When looking at outsourcing, you want to know the provider is competent with your software, be it portfolio accounting or trade order management.
+When looking at outsourcing, you want to know the provider is competent with your software, be it portfolio accounting, OMS/PMS, risk management, CRM, etc.

 Empaxis, as an example, is systems-agnostic, meaning we work with any systems our clients use.